 If you’re looking to hire a suitable Content Marketer, there are certain fields you should direct your attention to while interviewing candidates.
 Recruiters in charge of filling the position need to keep an eye on various skills and areas of expertise.

-Before an organization begins their sales process, it is mandatory to build a firm relationship with users by keeping them informed and involved.
+Before an organization begins its sales process, it is mandatory to build a firm relationship with users by keeping them informed and involved.